CPau/Tween-Objects/README.md

-# Blender Tween Objects
+# Blender Tween
 Control interpolation for objects in Blender to help breakdown animation.

-To be used on available curves keyframes at current frame for selected objects.
-(Armatures on test)
+To be used on available curves keyframes at current frame for selected objects or selected bones.

 * use slider, or:
 * `ALT` + `SHIFT` + `W` (temporary)